mdragone1/ESP32-IoT-Workshop/docs/part2/CERT2.md

 openssl x509 -outform der -in SecuredDev01_crt.pem -out SecuredDev01_crt.der
 ```

 You will notice that the client certificate contains the client ID in the CN property of the certificate subject field.
 This is how the certificate identifies the client to the server.
 The Watson IoT platform requires the Client ID to be in the form of d:[*device type*]:[*device ID*].

-### Step 2 - Upload the certificate and key to the ESP8266 device
+### Step 2 - Upload the Certificate and Key to the ESP8266 Device

 You need to add the private key (SecuredDev01_key_nopass.pem) and the certificate (SecuredDev01_crt.pem) to the data folder inside the sketch folder then run the data uploader tool (*Tools* -> *ESP8266 LittleFS Data Upload*) to install the certificates on the device filesystem.
 The SSL library on the ESP does not provide a mechanism to enter a password for the key, so the version of the key without the password needs to be provided.
 Remember to close the Serial Monitor window before running the data upload tool.

-### Step 3 - Modify the application to use the client certificate and key
+### Step 3 - Modify the Application to Use the Client Certificate and Key

 Now you can modify the code to load the certificates and add them to the connection: